 Develop unique pedagogical skills and knowledge necessary for teaching and inspiring this age group.

-Broaden your subject area knowledge base and delve into the most current research on adolescence and high schools with this Master's program.
-You will investigate assessment and learn to develop instruments and interpret data, learn to work with diverse populations, and engage with current technologies.
-We offer degrees and licensure in the following high school content areas: EnglishHistoryMathematicsPolitical Science/Political PhilosophyBiologyEarth ScienceChemistryPhysics
+Broaden your subject area knowledge base and delve into the most current research on adolescence and high schools.
+Investigate assessment and learn to develop instruments and interpret data, work with diverse populations, and engage with current technologies.
+We offer M.Ed. degrees and Massachusetts Initial licensure in the following high school content areas: EnglishHistoryMathematicsPolitical Science/Political PhilosophyBiologyEarth ScienceChemistryPhysics

 This course is focused on helping participants develop a comprehensive vision of classroom management and the skills that enable them to create optimal learning environments, prevent disruptive behaviors, and respond appropriately when problematic behaviors occur.
 Participants will gain confidence in their ability to create safe, welcoming, supportive classrooms that promote mutual respect.
 Participants will also learn to use effective consequences and supportive interventions to help reluctant and resistant learners change their behavior.